 - Preheat the oven to 350°F (175°C).

-- In a mixing bowl, cream together butter and sugars until light and fluffy.
+- In a mixing bowl, cream together butter and sugars until its light and fluffy.

 - Beat in the egg and vanilla extract.

-- In another bowl, combine oats, flour, baking soda, salt, and cinnamon.
+- In another bowl, mix oats, flour, baking soda, salt and cinnamon.

-- Gradually add dry ingredients to wet ingredients, mixing until just combined.
+- Slowly add dry ingredients to the wet mix and stir until just combined.

 - Fold in raisins.

-- Drop spoonfuls of dough onto a baking sheet lined with parchment paper.
+- Drop spoonfuls of dough onto a cookie sheet lined with parchment paper.

-- Let cool on the baking sheet for a few minutes before transferring to a wire rack.
+- Let them cool on the sheet a few minutes before moving to a wire rack.

 5.3.
 Tips for Baking Success

-- Use old-fashioned rolled oats for optimal texture.
+- Use old-fashioned oats for that perfect chew.

-- Store cookies properly in an airtight container to maintain freshness.
+- Store in an airtight container so they stay soft.

 6. Variations of Oatmeal Raisin Cookies